smerdikus/chess_engine/README.md

 ## Setup

-### if you have SFML framework installed use steps bellow, otherwise install SFML using some of these installers:
+#### If you have SFML framework installed use steps bellow, otherwise install SFML using some of these installers:

 - brew: